pydio/pydio-doc-admin-guide/1_quick_start/1_cells_install/5_ovf.md

 ## Setup in Oracle VirtualBox

 We detail here the steps to launch the Pydio Cells appliance with Oracle VirtualBox.
-The process with other hypervisors is very similar.
+The process is very similar to other hypervisors.

 - Import the image into VirtualBox
 - Configure the virtual network interface: